SouravPanth/icd/README.md

 [NetworkX](https://networkx.github.io) and
 [python-louvain](https://bitbucket.org/taynaud/python-louvain).

 All code in this repository is scientific, meaning that little to no effort has been put in creating a package meeting any software engineering standards whatsoever.
 Friendly input is expected.

 ## find-communities.py

-This script takes as argument the filename of the edgelist of a weighted network and outputs a Gephi-compatible nodelist with the communities at each level of the algorithm.
+This script takes as argument the filename of the edgelist of a weighted undirected network and outputs a Gephi-compatible nodelist with the communities at each level of the algorithm.
 An optional resolution parameter can be added as a second argument.

 ## dependencies